indygreg/PyOxidizer/pyoxy/docs/pyoxy_overview.rst

 ========================

 PyOxy is distributed as a ``pyoxy`` compiled executable.
 This executable links against a Python implementation/distribution (i.e. ``libpython``).

 The Python implementation/distribution and any resources defined in its standard library *may* be compiled statically into the ``pyoxy`` executable.
 This enables ``pyoxy`` to function as a single file Python distribution.
+(This is how official builds of ``pyoxy`` are distributed.)

 ``pyoxy``'s ``int main()`` is implemented in Rust.
 It simply parses the process arguments and executes a sub-command.